KellyRyanGlobal/logger-app/README.md

 Testing that will be performed include
 - **Functional testing**- verifying the application is working as intended based predefined circumstance
    - Positive and negative- Testing based on assertions of input
-- **Acceptance testing**- Verifying the output of logic is what is expectec based on requirements
+- **Acceptance testing**- Verifying the output of logic is what is expected based on requirements
   - Verifying logic is correct

 # About Logger